JehandBrs/ML-project2-text-classification/README.md

 First, in this notebook, we have made an explanatory study of the data to better understand them.
 We also evaluated the most appropriate preprocessing methods to use in order to best prepare the data for model training and prediction.
 We also placed all the useful definitions on preprocessing in the python file `f_preprocessing.py` so that they can be used in other notebooks.

 ### `sklearn_predictions.ipynb`
-In this notebook we evaluated the methods of : Logistic regression, Descision tree, Simple Multi-layer Perceptron classifier and Soft Vector Machine (SVM).
+In this notebook we evaluated the methods of : Logistic regression, Descision tree and a Simple Multi-layer Perceptron classifier.

 ### `bi-LSTM_predictions.ipynb`
-In this notebook we evaluated the method of bi-LSTM model.
+In this notebook we evaluated the method of a bi-LSTM model, a neural network containing bidirectional LSTM layers.

 ### `fine-tune-BERT_predictions.ipynb`
 Finally, in this notebook, we evaluated a method of fine-tuning pre-trained transformer models from HuggingFace.